Updated: Oct 8

 Canned meat, veggies and fruit become a sailor's best friend on passage.
 We do have a fridge and freezer on board, but being 1000 miles from shore, we have to plan the worst.
 If we have power issues or loose refrigeration, with cans we still have plenty of good food to make.
 The same goes for water – we have a water maker, and drink that water, but if it breaks, we have enough gallons of water to stay hydrated until we make landfall.

-Extra water is stored in the bilges, which are under the floorboards in the cabins.
+Extra gallons of water are stored in the bilges, which are under the floorboards in the cabins.
 The shelves all around the salon become food storage as well as the lockers under the salon seating.
 Canned goods filled in all available space around our life vests...which is not allowed when chartering under Coast Guard regulations, but the passage was not a charter!
 As the title suggests, Joe and I LOVE ranch dressing on just about everything.
 We actually had our crew trying ranch on many of the premade dishes.
 We had 10 bottles of ranch stashed throughout the storage areas and needed more when we arrived to BVI.
 More drinks were stored in boxes under the navigation station and in 2 coolers on deck.
 Although being in a cooler was just for looks since the ice melted 2 days into our 10-day passage.
 Once we were done stocking, there was no room for even one more soda can!

 We ate so well on passage with lasagna, ratatouille, chili, stir-fry, meatloaf and so much more!
 We had calmer seas than expected, so we even indulged in cooking some good breakfasts and lunches underway like bacon and eggs, strawberry French toast, tortilla soup, and tacos!

 Now, 80+ days later, Joe and I are still eating the canned goods from our January 5th provisioning run!!
 To learn about charters on board Kuma Too, visit www.SailingKumaToo.com